Eastern moa: Description

 Emeus was of average size, standing 1.5 to 1.8 m tall, and weighing from 36 to 79kg.
 Like other moa, it had no vestigial wing bones, hair-like feathers (beige in this case), a long neck and large, powerful legs with very short, strong tarsi.
 Its tarsometatarsus was restricted in motion to the parasagittal plane, a condition much like that in most other ratites.
 It also had a sternum without a keel and a distinctive palate.
 Emeus had pelvic musculature poorly adapted for cursoriality.
 Its feet were exceptionally wide compared to other moas, making it a very slow creature.
 Soft parts of its body, such as tracheal rings (cartilage) or remnants of skin have been found in the form of mummified specimens, as well as single bones and complete skeletons.
 As they neared the head, the feathers grew shorter, until they finally turned into coarse hair-like feathers; the head itself was probably bald.
+Eggs were 17.9 / 13.4 cm, and weighed 1.9 kg.